etorth/mir2x/README.md

     - simple
     - thread-safe
     - atomic operations
-4. name all global pointers as g_XXXX and put them in global.hpp, and
+4. name all global pointers as g_XXXX and use them by extern, and
     - allocate them at beginning of main()
     - remain valid during the whole run, and ONLY free them at process exit.